He's a MASTER of DISGUISE:

 The continued interest in the character just goes to show Jimmy is likely to remain a part of the Superman Mythos forever.

 Jimmy Olsen provides examples of the following tropes:

-- Act Of True Love: In All-Star Superman, Jimmy turns himself into Doomsday, risking that the DNA will overwhelm him, to stop a black Kryptonite infected Superman without sending him to the Phantom Zone.
-Jimmy basically risked his life to stop and save his dad figure.
+- Act of True Love: In All-Star Superman, Jimmy turns himself into Doomsday, risking that the DNA will overwhelm him, to stop a black Kryptonite infected Superman without sending him to the Phantom Zone, risking his life/sanity to save his best friend.

 - Adaptive Armor: His powers during "Countdown" were triggered only when he was in actual danger.